Eanix-Net/dolg-frontend-employee/DOCKER_README.md

-# Docker Setup for LawnMate Employee Web App
+# Docker Setup for dolg Employee Web App

-This document provides instructions for running the LawnMate Employee web application using Docker.
+This document provides instructions for running the dolg Employee web application using Docker.

 ## Prerequisites